Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Preliminaries

 Now, we recall the concept of the Hardy--Littlewood maximal operator.
-Let $L_{\rm loc}^1(\rn)$ denote the {\it set of all locally integrable functions} on $\rn$.
+In what follows, for any given $p\in (0,\fz]$ and any given subset $E\st\rn$, let $L_{\rm loc}^p(E)$ denote the {\it set of all $p$-order locally integrable functions} on $E$.
 Recall that the {\it Hardy--Littlewood maximal operator} $\cm(f)$ of $f \in L_{\rm loc}^1(\rn)$ is defined by setting, for any $x \in \rn$,